 :- end_object.

 Keep in mind that some Prolog directives are not valid inside objects and can cause compilation errors.
-If that’s the case, is best to make a copy of the Prolog files and edit them to add the object wrapper and either move the directives to outside the object or comment them.
+If that’s the case, it is best to make a copy of the Prolog files and edit them to add the object wrapper and either move the directives to outside the object or comment them.

 Prolog modules